-As the Holy Cow survey revealed, we are a gathering of people who love to learn and who want to nurture a deep and honest faith.
+We are a gathering of people who love to learn and who want to nurture a deep and honest faith.

-the youth
+LETTER FROM the youth

 The Christ Episcopal Church youth group has formed a close bond.
 Although most of us go to different schools and vary in age, we find common bonds, have fun together and genuinely care for each other.
 Over the last two years of youth group together we have enjoyed getting to know one another and the Church parishioners better during activities.